EXPLORE-Bench: Egocentric Scene Prediction with Long-Horizon Reasoning: More Details on Quality Control

 \subsection{Data Filtration}

 During data collection, we apply multiple filtering steps as described in the main text.
 Human reviewers first select videos that match our task setting based on their content (\eg, cooking).
 They then check the quality and consistency of the extracted initial- and final-scene images and ensure that the descriptions of atomic actions are sufficient for predicting the final scene (see the main text Sec.
 3.2 for details).
 In the end, we obtain only 1,157 qualified instances from a total of 20,235 raw videos collected from open-source datasets and our own recordings.
+In the final dataset, 948 instances come from Ego4D and 189 from Ego-Exo4D, since Ego4D is larger in scale and offers more diverse scenarios.
+In addition, 20 self-recorded videos serve as the data source for the abnormal cases.